History of Istria: Austrian period

-There are claims Istrian Italians were more than 50% of the total population for centuries, while making up about a third of the population in 1900.
-However, in the part of Istria that eventually would became part of Croatia, the first Austrian census from 1846 found 34 thousand Italian speakers, alongside 120 thousand Croatian speakers.
+There are claims Istrian Italians were more than 50% of the total population of Istria for centuries, while making up about a third of the population in 1900.
+However, in the part of Istria that eventually would become part of Croatia, the first Austrian census from 1846 found 34 thousand Italian speakers, alongside 120 thousand Croatian speakers.
 Until 1910, the proportion changed: there were 108 thousand Italian speakers and 134 thousand Croatian speakers.
 Vanni D'Alessio notes (2008), the Austrian surveys of the language of use (in the Austrian censuses, the ethnic composition of the population wasn't surveyed, only the "Umgangsprache") "overestimated the diffusion of the socially dominant languages of the empire...
 The capacity of assimilation of the Italian language suggests that amongst those who declared themselves Italian speakers in Istria, there were people whose mother tongue was different."
 In the second half of the 19th century, there was a fight for the national and political rights of the Croatian and Slovenian population in relation to the Italian population, strongly influenced by the Croatian national revival.
 Bishop Juraj Dobrila was the leader of the battle for Croatian rights in Istria.
 His concept was the activation of the people in the field of the national self-defence, the preservation of tradition, the improvement of economic and political situation, the acceptance of new civilization and cultural achievements, and finding the way to take the people out of misery.
 In one of his first demands to the Istrian Parliament in Poreč, he asked that the Croatian should become the official language, along with Italian.

 With the First World War, national fights were interrupted.
 Italian interest in the eastern part of the Adriatic coast became very obvious.
 A secret agreement was made in London in April 1915, according to which Italy was promised South Tyrol, a part of Dalmatia and Istria with Trieste and Gorizia.